|Nutritional Guidelines (per serving)|

-This creamed spinach recipe is luxuriously creamy and flavorful.
-It's also surprisingly simple: just spinach, butter, cream and parmesan cheese.
+Creamed spinach is so luxuriously creamy and flavorful that it may seem like a time-consuming, complicated recipe.
+But it's surprisingly simple: just spinach, butter, cream, and parmesan cheese.
 Puréeing the spinach gives the dish the silky, velvety texture that makes it so satisfying.

 - 2 lbs baby spinach leaves, washed